dchesbro/xterm-addon-local-echo/README.md

 - **Paste text:** Paste commands or other text using `cmd+v`.
 - **Tab completion:** Auto-complete commands using the `tab` key with support for adding user defined tab completion callback functions.

-**Note:** Crossed out features are implemented, but currently disabled because of bugs related to cursor position on multi-line commands.
+**Note:** Crossed out features are completely or partially implemented, but disabled because of bugs related to cursor position on multi-line commands.

 ## Usage